 GPS head units mounted to the handlebars are the most popular for road disciplines, however the dynamic nature of mountain biking makes choosing the best MTB GPS computers a little more complicated as smartwatches also offer many benefits too.
 With leading brands such as Garmin and Wahoo making GPS computers and smartwatches with similar functions across their products, this makes differentiating between the type of tracker you want that little bit harder.

-Keep reading as we breakdown the key differences between the device types to help you decide whether whether a bike computer or smartwatch is best for recording your mountain bike rides.
+Keep reading as we breakdown the key differences between the device types to help you decide whether a bike computer or smartwatch is best for recording your mountain bike rides.

 Display and metrics